-- Invasive species are negatively affecting woodlands in significant way.
-Removal of invasive species needs to be a priority. - ii.
-Negative impacts caused by people were common in many woodlands.
-Better physical protections must be established for many woodlands to ensure habitat is not lost by human activities.
-These include ATVs, motorcycles, general encroachments and dumping. - iii.
-Recreational use of woodlands is extensive and in many situations is negatively affecting the ecosystems.
-More well planned trails and educational signage is needed to reduce negative ecological impacts while providing needed - iv.
+- educational signage is needed to reduce ecological impacts while providing needed recreation. iv.
 Ash trees are a dominant species in most City woodlands.
 Many of these woodlands are showing the impacts of the Emerald Ash Borer insects.
-Reforestation efforts will be needed to ensure the long-term existence of these woodlands. - v.
+Reforestation efforts will be needed to - v.
 More effort is required in promoting education about good woodland stewardship. - vi.
 Future woodlands being acquired through development processes will need to be managed.
 To assist with this, developers should be dedicating woodlands in a proper condition with management planning already completed. - vii.
 City staff should actively pursue opportunities to acquire important woodlands outside the development process where linked to current woodlands owned by the City.

-Resources from the City of Niagara Falls shall be directed to implement woodland management and will be allocated in a strategic manner.
-A priority ranking of woodland management sites was developed recreation.

-based on ecological, financial and community criterion.
-The short term focus of woodland management implementation should be placed on the top 10 priority ranked sites.
+City of Niagara Falls resources to implement woodland management should be allocated in a strategic manner.
+A priority ranking of woodland management sites was developed based on ecological, financial and community criterion.
+The Short term focus of woodland management implementation should be placed on the top 10 priority ranked sites.

 Woodland Site Priority Rankings

 Priority # Site Score

+1 11 Fernwood Woodlot 35

-1 01 Walker Park 31
+2 01 Walker Park 31

-1 24 Baden Powell Park 31
+3 24 Baden Powell Park 26

-2 19 Firemen's Park 26

-3 08 Paddock Nature Park 25

-3 11 Fernwood Woodlot 25

 4 12 Edgewood Woodlot 23

-5 21 Fern Park 20
+4 21 Fern Park 23

+6 19 Firemen's Park 21

-5 27 Hunter's Drain 20
+7 27 Hunter's Drain 20

-6 33 Bowman's Woods West 18

-6 25 George Bukator Park 18
+8 25 George Bukator Park 18

+9 08 Paddock Trail 17

+9 33 Bowman's Woods West 16